 Our lab studies how transcription is maintained and altered over time using the model system of mouse embryonic stem cells.
-Our research combines cutting-edge technologies including CRISPR/Cas9-mediated gene editing, genomics, and single molecule live-cell imaging to explore the mechanisms of transcriptional memory.
+Our research combines cutting-edge technologies including CRISPR/Cas9-mediated gene editing, genomics, and single-molecule live-cell imaging to explore the important biological question of transcriptional memory.

 We welcome the lab’s first graduate students, James Kwan and Thomas Nguyen.
 They started September 2018 as Masters students at UBC Department of Biochemistry.

 July 15, 2018.
 Jeffrey Chow joins the Teves lab as our first co-op student.
 Welcome!